dsquintana/ajp/README.md

 # Twitter Article Mentions and Citations

-A companion R script implementing the analysis described in Quintana and Doan (under review).
+A companion R script implementing the analysis described in Quintana and Doan (2016).

+Quintana, D.S., and Doan N.T.
+(2016) "Twitter Article Mentions and Citations: An Exploratory Analysis of Publications in the American Journal of Psychiatry."
+American Journal of Psychiatry, 173(2), p.
+194

 # Summary